LimaEftekhar/todo-list/README.md

 //How to run the development server npm start
-Open your browser and go to http://localhost:5173/ to see the app in action.
+vOpen your browser and go to http://localhost:5173/ to see the app in action.